WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * I have a meeting with AD tomorrow to discuss RAM work for DCE
 * I have a meeting with DWP about DSH
 * I would like to help scope the computer vision toolkit for DS4S in more detail, including whether it should fit in an existing open source project
-* I would like to complete a first draft of the "RAM position paper"
+* I would like to complete a first draft of the "RAM position paper" ✨
+* I would like to start writing a Turing Way chapter (there are several that I want to write: onboarding guide; tool design; maybe something around parental leave and smooth return to work with IGK; also to pitch in to the data visualisation chapter)
+* continue with OLS training
+* fix the date for the inaugural lecture of the impact reading group

 #### Where do you need help from Kirstie?

+* SH idea: to turn some use-cases for the comp vision toolkit into a Kaggle challenge - thoughts?
 * Computer vision toolkit for DS4S - any advice?
-* SH idea: to turn some use-cases for the comp vision toolkit into a Kaggle challenge
 * Visualisation toolkit for EnvSensors - any advice?
 * Pangeo - any advice?
 * Stand-up meetings for ASG postdocs - thoughts?
 Next training session?
 * How do I encourage postdocs to use the shared github repo? e.g. we could start logging information around which datasets people have gained access to; and where they have been unsuccessful
+* AC suggested that us 3 should meet to discuss the next ASG MGTM board meeting and a possible RAM update presentation

 #### Any other topics